 Helen Malko is a Program Manager at Columbia University.
 She holds a Ph.D. in archaeology and anthropology from Stony Brook University, and a Master’s degree in archaeology of the Ancient Near East from Baghdad University.
 She holds a diploma in Historic Preservation from Rutgers University.
 Her current research is focused on the ongoing deliberate destruction of monuments and historical landscapes in Iraq and Syria, and the related changes in the rhetoric of heritage studies and archaeological ethics that have accompanied this destruction.

-Serdar Yalcin is currently a Core Lecturer at Columbia University, where he received his Ph.D. in Art History and Archaeology in 2014.
-His research interests include art and archaeology of the Ancient Near East with emphasis on Mesopotamia and Anatolia, identity and material culture, and interconnections in the ancient eastern Mediterranean.
+Serdar Yalcin is the Assistant Professor of Ancient and Medieval Art at Macalester College.
+He received his Ph.D. in Near Eastern art and archaeology from Columbia University in 2014.
 From 2014 to 2016, Dr. Yalcin was a postdoctoral teaching fellow at Parsons School of Design in New York.
 In addition to his work for the Mapping Mesopotamian Monuments Project, Dr. Yalcin is an active member of the Tarsus-Gözlükule Project since 2003, participating in both the excavations and the analysis of the excavated archaeological material.

 Gabriel Rodriguez is the Digital Curator at the Media Center for Art History, Columbia University.